 Mozart & Beethoven —

-Brief meeting in Vienna, 1787.
-The "keep your eyes on him" quote is possibly apocryphal but the meeting itself is documented.
+A brief meeting in Vienna, 1787, is plausible and widely accepted, but details are thin.
+The famous "keep your eyes on him" quote is likely apocryphal.
 See: Solomon, Maynard.
 Beethoven.

 Early Romantic Era